 - Clicking the Font Size icon allows you to set a custom size for your selected text.
 We typically recommend you use the Paragraph Style option over setting a specific size for font.
 Also, it’s important to note that large font sizes will be sized down on mobile viewing to keep your page looking neat and responsive.

-To choose a Custom Color, click the Custom Color button, then click the field which contains the hex code to open the color picker.
-Hit the “Set Color” button when you’ve found the color you’re looking for.
+- To choose a Custom Color, enter the Hex code into the “Hex Color” field.
 This color will also appear in your easy to choose list of colors from now on.

 - The Paragraph Format icon allows you to specify whether the text should be a normal, a headline (1 through 6 sizes), a quote, or code.
 Use the dropdown to select the appropriate format for your selected text if you wish to change it from the default.